tieto-peralkim/vacationer-frontend-031023/README.md

 * Admin features: CRUD-functions for users and teams

 ## NOTICE
-* No sign-in so: don't use full names, real customer names
+* No sign-in so don't use full names or real customer names

 ## TODO:
 **Calendar**